-near-road NO2 measurements are not a part of the current ambient NO2 NAAQS determinations.
+near-road NO_2 measurements are not a part of the current ambient NO_2 NAAQS determinations.

-U.S. EPA designated the Los Angeles County portion of the Basin (excluding the high desert areas, and San Clemente and Santa Catalina Islands) as nonattainment for the recently revised (2008) federal lead standard (0.15 μ g/m3, rolling 3-month average), due to the addition of source-specific monitoring under the new federal regulation.
+U.S. EPA designated the Los Angeles County portion of the Basin (excluding the high desert areas, and San Clemente and Santa Catalina Islands) as nonattainment for the recently revised (2008) federal lead standard (0.15 μ g/m3, rolling 3-month average), due to the addition of source- specific monitoring under the new federal regulation.
 This designation was based on two source-specific monitors in Vernon and in the City of Industry exceeding the new standard in the 2007-2009 period of data used.
-For the most recent 2009-2011 data period, only one of these stations (Vernon) still exceeded the lead standard, with a maximum 3-month rolling average of 0.67 μ g/m3 occurring in 2009.
-In 2011, the rolling 3-month average at that site was 0.46 μ g/m3.
+For the most recent 2009-2011 data period, only one of these stations (Vernon) still exceeded the lead standard, with a maximum 3-month rolling average of 0.67 μ g/m3.

-The remainder of the Basin, outside the Los Angeles County nonattainment area, and the Coachella Valley remain in attainment of the new standard and no ambient monitors that are not source-oriented exceed.
-For areas in attainment of the old 1978 standard (1.5 μg/m3, as a quarterly average), the 1978 lead standard remained in effect until one year after an area was designated for the 2008 standard.
+The remainder of the Basin, outside the Los Angeles County nonattainment area, and the Coachella Valley remain in attainment of the 2008 lead standard and no ambient monitors exceed that are not source-oriented.
+For areas in attainment of the old 1978 lead standard ($1.5 \mu g/m^3$, as a quarterly average), the old standard remained in effect until one year after an area was designated for the 2008 standard.
 While the entire Basin and the Coachella Valley have remained in attainment of the 1978 lead standard, U.S. EPA's current lead designations for the new standard became effective on December 31, 2010; thus, the old standard is now superseded by the 2008 revised NAAQS.
 A separate SIP revision addressing the 2008 lead standard has been submitted to U.S. EPA.